flaviotordini/minitube/README.md

 # Minitube
 Minitube is a YouTube desktop application.
 It is written in C++ using the Qt framework.
 Contributing is welcome, especially in the Linux desktop integration area.

-## Translating Minitube to your language
+## Translating to your language
-Translations are done at https://www.transifex.com/projects/p/minitube/ Just register and apply for a language team.
+Translations are done at https://www.transifex.com/flaviotordini/minitube/ Just register and apply for a language team.
 Please don't request translation merges on GitHub.

 ## Google API Key